Matching Problem

 Presentation Suggestions:

-Poll the class about the before you tell them the answer, just to see how good their intuition is.
+Poll the class about the probabilities before you tell them the answer, just to see how good their intuition is.

 The Math Behind the Fact: